 Enslaved infants and children wasted away from tetanus and “puniness”.
 Gastro- intestinal and bowel diseases afflicted them with deadly bouts of diarrhea.
 No slave was spared malnutrition or winter/early spring work—ditching and repairing the rice irrigation system while standing knee-deep in cold, wet swamps.
 Women were particularly burdened with arduous tasks of rice pounding, overwork during pregnancy and too soon after childbirth, as well as infection from working in the swamps a few weeks after leaving the childbed.
 These factors contributed to immune deficiencies, low infant birth weights, and overall mortality.
 The addition of miscarriages and stillbirths, which historians have no way of quantifying, to the infant/child mortality rates would have made these ghastly rates even more horrific.
 The death rates in the eighteenth century were likely even more shocking.
 Disposable in life, Africans who were enslaved on Lowcountry rice plantations have been forgotten and neglected in death.
 Many of their graves located by Lowcountry creeks are today unmarked and untended.

-The Requiem for Rice is a collaboration between The Colour of Music, Charleston’s Black Classical Music Festival, and the Lowcountry Rice Culture Forum sponsored by the Lowcountry Rice Culture Project.
-Carnegie Mellon's Center for the Arts in Society selected The Requiem for Rice as its Performance Initiative for 2015-2017.
-Thus, Pittsburgh will be the incubator in which the principals conduct our experiment as we develop The Requiem.
-The Requiem will premiere in October 2017 at the newly constructed Gaillard Performance Hall in Charleston, SC.
+Carnegie Mellon's Center for the Arts in Society selected Requiem for Rice as its Performance Initiative for 2015-2017.
+Thus, Pittsburgh is an important incubator in which the principals conduct our experiment as we develop Requiem.
+Other early support was provided by the Heinz Endowments and The Pittsburgh Foundation.
+Requiem will premiere in 2018.